R1nge/InventorySystem/README.md

 [itch.io](https://r1nge.itch.io/inventory-system)

-Things that could've done if were asked for or I had more context:
+Things that could've been done if I had more context:
 abstract save system with an interface
 save data migration
 sync inventory view with the model when save has been loaded